PennyJim/item-badges/readme.md

 ### Image Badge
 To add a image badge, add the following properties to its prototype:
 1. **ib_img_paths** :
-   A table of paths (strings).
-Each should point to the location of the image file.
-If there's just one, it should be: ib_img_paths = {"whatever.png"}.
-This allows you to stack them in place.
+   A **TABLE** of paths (strings).
+Each string should point to the location of the image file.
+Note: If you have just one path, still enclose it in a table.
+For example: ib_img_paths = {"whatever.png"}.

 2. **ib_img_size** :
    The size of the image file.